cjdrake/pyeda/doc/source/sudoku.rst

 1. There are lots of Sudoku solvers on the Internet;
    I make no claims of novelty.
 2. PyEDA is unlikely to win any speed competitions.
-3. Let's face it--this is a pretty awesome waste of time |smiley|.
+3. Let's face it--this is a pretty awesome waste of time.

 Getting Started
 ===============